Twins break HR record but lose to Tigers 10-7

 Only one of Minnesota’s home runs came with anyone on base, a two-run shot by Polanco in the fifth that made it 8-4.

-After Cruz tied the record with a 450-foot home run to the bushes beyond the wall in center, the Twins loaded the bases in the eighth, but Jose Cisnero struck out pinch hitter Luis Arraez to end the threat with Detroit up 10-6.
+Cruz tied the record in the eighth with a 450-foot home run to the bushes beyond the wall in center.

+“I had no idea that that was the homer to tie it,” Cruz said.
+“I find out later when I was in the dugout.”

+Cruz’s homer made it 10-6, and the Twins went on to load the bases that inning, but Jose Cisnero struck out pinch-hitter Luis Arraez to end the threat.

 TRAINER’S ROOM

-Twins: Manager Rocco Baldelli said RHP Michael Pineda is in a good spot right now in terms of his innings and should be fine going forward.
+Twins: Baldelli said RHP Michael Pineda is in a good spot right now in terms of his innings and should be fine going forward.
 Pineda missed all of last season after Tommy John surgery.
-He has thrown 134 innings in 2019.
+He has thrown 134 innings this year.

 Tigers: Cabrera was in the lineup for the first time since Tuesday, when he left with tightness in his left biceps.